FalkorDB/docs/cypher_support.md

 ```sh
 CYPHER name_param = "Niccolò Machiavelli" birth_year_param = 1469 MATCH (p:Person {name: $name_param, birth_year: $birth_year_param}) RETURN p
 ```
-The example above shows the syntax used by `redis-cli` to set parameters, but each RedisGraph client introduces a language-appropriate method for setting parameters, and is described in their documentation.
+The example above shows the syntax used by `redis-cli` to set parameters, but each FalkorDB client introduces a language-appropriate method for setting parameters, and is described in their documentation.

 ## Non-Cypher queries
-+ RedisGraph provides the `GRAPH.EXPLAIN` command to print the execution plan of a provided query.
++ FalkorDB provides the `GRAPH.EXPLAIN` command to print the execution plan of a provided query.
 + `GRAPH.DELETE` will remove a graph and all Redis keys associated with it.
 - We do not currently provide support for queries that retrieve schemas, though the LABELS and TYPE scalar functions may be used to get a graph overview.